 The 1.8 million additional seats the safety agency wants recalled are rear-facing models used for infants.
 They are the Snugride, Snugride 30, Snugride 32, Infant Safe Seat-Step 1, Snugride 35, Tuetonia 35, and Snugride Click Connect 40.

-Jason Stone and his team of Boston Personal Injury Lawyers strongly recommend returning these Graco car sears to anyone who has purchased one, in order to ensure your child’s safety.
+Jason Stone and his team of MA Defective Product Lawyers strongly recommend returning these Graco car sears to anyone who has purchased one, in order to ensure your child’s safety.